 Coordinate your outreach plan

-After spending weeks authoring a story map, the last thing you want to have happen is no one reads it.
+After spending weeks authoring a story map, you want to make sure your audience reads it.

-On our team we creates outreach plans to coordinate our efforts to reach our audience and distribute story maps into the world.
-This way the distribution is coordinated and makes a bigger splash.
-Our team creates digital media strategies for each story release, which often includes partner coordination.
-Each strategy includes target audiences, key messages, a list of platforms (like social media accounts, blogs, and websites), and the content for each digital platform at a minimum.
-Larger campaigns may include shared hashtags, media assets, and a release calendar or tick-tock – a timeline of activity to keep everyone on the same page.
+On our team we create outreach plans to coordinate our efforts and distribute our stories out into the world.
+This way the distribution is coordinated to make a bigger splash.
+Our team creates digital media strategies for each story release, which often include partner coordination.
+Each strategy includes target audiences, key messages, a list of platforms (like social media accounts, blogs, and websites), and the content for each digital platform.
+Larger campaigns may include shared hashtags, media assets, and a release calendar or tick-tock—a timeline of activity to keep everyone on the same page.
 Check out this example from a recent collaboration with USDA and Esri’s Living Atlas team.

 Bringing it all together:

-Each day, organizations create new story maps about important stories in the world.
-Through partnerships, those messages can reach a larger audience and compete within a large digital landscape.
+Each day, organizations create new story maps about their important work in the world.
+Through partnerships, those messages can reach a larger audience and compete within the large digital landscape.
 We can effect real change together with shared messages, a sound approach, and engaging stories.